ADHA COO defends My Health Record transparency

-The Australian Government’s My Health Record offers a level of transparency that people did not have before on health information and data.

-That is according to the Australian Digital Health Agency (ADHA) chief operating officer Bettina McMahon who spoke at this year’s Gartner IT Symposium about her own experience using the system.
+The Australian Government’s My Health Record offers a level of transparency around health and information data that people did not have before.
+This is according to the Australian Digital Health Agency (ADHA) chief operating officer Bettina McMahon who spoke at this year’s Gartner IT Symposium about her own experience using the system.

 McMahon said that one of the settings allows a user to get a text message every time someone is checking their files, so while at a GP’s consultation, for example, she gets warnings of her records being checked or updated.

 Answering a question about how the agency responds to citizen pressures to get an improved customer and patient experience, she said that this is the sort of transparency people have not had before.
-She said that this is one step and “we're going to end up going much further” as the govrernment explores boundaries, constraints and consumer expectations which change over time.
+She said that this is one step and “we're going to end up going much further” as the govrernment explores boundaries, constraints and consumer expectations which will change over time.

 McMahon said that when working with major digital transformations across government, there will be a public debate and that is a healthy thing.